-Trump defends early actions on coronavirus in contentious briefing, as Fauci regrets ‘poor choice of words’
+Trump defends early coronavirus actions in contentious briefing, as Fauci regrets ‘poor choice of words’

 For his part, Gov. Phil Murphy of New Jersey, also a Democrat, told CNN: “The ‘would’ve, could’ve, should've’ deserves an important focus.
 Right now, again, the house is on fire.
 We've got to put the fire on the house out and then we’ve got to begin to get back on our feet and then at that point we have to look back and say what could we have done differently.”

+Trump has said he will make a decision in conjunction with governors and other officials on reopening the economy and is forming a new coronavirus taskforce focused on that goal.

+Earlier Monday, the task force was expected to include Trump family members Jared Kushner and Ivanka Trump.
+But Trump said during the press conference they will not serve on the new task force, after their inclusion provoked criticism in various media outlets.

-Fox News Ronn Blitzer contributed to this report.
+Fox News' Ronn Blitzer and John Roberts contributed to this report.